Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 17. [Future Enhancements and Roadmap](#future-enhancements-and-roadmap)

 ## Introduction
-Linkta is an innovative learning platform designed to empower users by connecting ideas and concepts, enabling efficient organization and understanding of complex topics.
-It allows users to create personalized learning paths, establish hierarchies, and visualize relationships between concepts, facilitating a deeper understanding and efficient learning process.
-This document outlines the system design for the Minimum Viable Product (MVP) of Linkta.
+### Overview
+Linkta is an innovative e-learning platform that aims to address the challenges learners face in comprehending complex topics and grasping the interconnections within vast bodies of knowledge.
+In an era of information overload, Linkta empowers users by providing a visual interface to create personalized knowledge graphs that establish hierarchies to uncover the hidden relationships between concepts.

+### Purpose
+The core functionality of Linkta revolves around transforming intricate subjects into interactive visual representations through the integration of natural language processing and intuitive user interactions.
+By leveraging these technologies, Linkta enables learners to navigate complex domains efficiently, filter out extraneous content, and focus on the most salient concepts and their relationships, facilitating a deeper understanding of the subject matter.

+### Scope
+This document outlines the system design for the Minimum Viable Product (MVP) of Linkta, detailing the architectural decisions, technical implementations, and design considerations required to bring this innovative learning solution to fruition.

+### Objectives
+By introducing visual metaphors and personalized knowledge graphs, Linkta aims to revolutionize the way individuals acquire, organize, and retain knowledge, empowering them to unlock their full learning potential and achieve a deeper comprehension of complex topics.

 ## Requirements
 ### Functional Requirements:
 - **User Authentication and Authorization**
     - Support OAuth and other single sign-on methods